 Note: No additional UE requirements shall be specified for the case of Tx hopping with non-overlapping hops compared to the case of Tx hopping with overlapping hops, e.g., a UE is not responsible for keeping phase continuity across the hops in either case of overlapping or non-overlapping hops

+Note: For the positioning of redcap UEs, for UL SRS transmission, the maximum hopping bandwidth for a single hop is 20MHz for FR1 and 100MHz with FR2.
+The values of C_SRS in legacy SRS for positioning such that the maximum bandwidth is: 104 PRBs, 48 PRBs, 132 PRBs, 64 PRBs, for 15,30,60,120 KHz respectively when B_SRS equal 0.